laurent-martin/aspera-hsts-operations/README.md

 If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **Nginx** so that both external and internal users can reach it.
 If proxies are used/needed, then additional configuration can be done, not covered here.

+> [!NOTE]
-> **Note:** It is also possible to use HTTPS instead of SSH for the TCP connection for transfers.
+> It is also possible to use HTTPS instead of SSH for the TCP connection for transfers.
-In that case, a single HTTPS port may be shared between node and transfer.
+> In that case, a single HTTPS port may be shared between node and transfer.
-That requires additional configuration in **Nginx**.
+> That requires additional configuration in **Nginx**.

 ### Pre-requisites